Universal Precision Limits in General Open Quantum Systems

 \sectionprl{Introduction}Understanding the fundamental limits of precision is essential for the development of quantum machines such as sensors, clocks, and heat engines.
 It is intuitive that high precision cannot be achieved for free and some cost must inevitably be paid.
 In recent years, this intuition has been rigorously formalized through a class of uncertainty relations, initially developed for classical Markov jump processes \cite{Horowitz.2020.NP}.
 The thermodynamic uncertainty relation (TUR) states that achieving high precision of currents---quantified as the squared mean divided by the variance---requires a corresponding increase in dissipation \cite{Barato.2015.PRL,Gingrich.2016.PRL,Horowitz.2017.PRE,Hasegawa.2019.PRE,Koyuk.2020.PRL,Vo.2022.JPA}.
 Complementarily, the kinetic uncertainty relation (KUR) indicates that improving the precision of counting observables, defined in the same way, necessitates increased jump activity \cite{Garrahan.2017.PRE,Terlizzi.2019.JPA,Prech.2025.PRX}.
 These relations not only reveal the costs associated with enhancing precision in small, fluctuating systems, but also carry significant implications for nonequilibrium physics \cite{Pietzonka.2018.PRL,Hartich.2021.PRL,Li.2019.NC,Manikandan.2020.PRL,Vu.2020.PRE}.

 In the quantum regime, uncovering trade-off relations between precision and thermodynamic costs becomes significantly more nontrivial due to uniquely quantum features such as coherence and entanglement.
 It has been shown that classical uncertainty relations---namely, the TUR and KUR---can be violated in quantum systems \cite{Agarwalla.2018.PRB,Ptaszynski.2018.PRB,Brandner.2018.PRL,Liu.2019.PRE,Saryal.2019.PRE,Cangemi.2020.PRB,Friedman.2020.PRB,Kalaee.2021.PRE,Menczel.2021.JPA,Bret.2021.PRE,Sacchi.2021.PRE,Lu.2022.PRB,Gerry.2022.PRB,Das.2023.PRE,Manzano.2023.PRR,Singh.2023.PRA,Farina.2024.PRE}.
-For Markovian quantum dynamics, several extensions of these relations have been proposed, revealing how quantum coherence can enhance the precision of observables \cite{Guarnieri.2019.PRR,Carollo.2019.PRL,Hasegawa.2020.PRL,Miller.2021.PRL.TUR,Vu.2022.PRL.TUR,Prech.2025.PRL,Vu.2025.PRXQ,Macieszczak.2024.arxiv,Kwon.2024.ur,Moreira.2025.PRE,Yunoki.2025.arxiv,Nishiyama.2025.arxiv,Yoshimura.2025.arxiv,Landi.2024.PRXQ}.
+For Markovian quantum dynamics, several extensions of these relations have been proposed, revealing how quantum coherence can enhance the precision of observables \cite{Guarnieri.2019.PRR,Carollo.2019.PRL,Hasegawa.2020.PRL,Miller.2021.PRL.TUR,Vu.2022.PRL.TUR,Prech.2025.PRL,Vu.2025.PRXQ,Macieszczak.2024.arxiv,Kwon.2025.CP,Moreira.2025.PRE,Yunoki.2025.arxiv,Nishiyama.2025.arxiv,Yoshimura.2026.PRL,Landi.2024.PRXQ}.
 These studies demonstrate that quantum effects can relax classical bounds, enabling high precision even at low thermodynamic costs.
-In the context of fermionic transport, precision bounds for particle currents beyond the Markovian regime have also been explored, highlighting the crucial role of coherent dynamics in enhancing precision \cite{Palmqvist.2024.arxiv,Blasi.2025.arxiv,Brandner.2025.PRL}.
-Nevertheless, a general understanding of how thermodynamic costs and quantum effects jointly constrain the precision of observables in open quantum systems---particularly in the strong-coupling, non-Markovian regime---remains elusive.
-This gap motivates the development of precision bounds that apply to arbitrary system-environment couplings and extend beyond the limitations of Markovian approximations \cite{Hasegawa.2021.PRL,Ishida.2025.PRE,QTRoadmap.2025.arxiv}.
+In the context of fermionic transport, precision bounds for particle currents beyond the Markovian regime have also been explored, highlighting the crucial role of coherent dynamics in enhancing precision \cite{Palmqvist.2025.PRL,Blasi.2025.arxiv,Brandner.2025.PRL}.
+As a result, coherence and entanglement have been widely recognized as essential ingredients in modifying precision trade-offs.
+Nevertheless, the ultimate limits that quantify how thermodynamic costs and quantum features {\it jointly} constrain the precision of trajectory observables in the strong-coupling, non-Markovian regime remain largely unexplored.
+This gap motivates the development of precision bounds that apply to arbitrary system-environment couplings and extend beyond the limitations of Markovian approximations \cite{Hasegawa.2021.PRL,Ishida.2025.PRE,QTRoadmap.2026.QST}.